 Lake Superior Maritime Visitor Center, Maritime museum in Canal Park, Duluth, United States

-The Lake Superior Maritime Visitor Center is a museum in Canal Park focused on shipping on the Great Lakes.
-Its exhibits showcase vessels, navigation equipment, and the history of commerce on the water.
+The Lake Superior Maritime Visitor Center is a maritime museum in Canal Park, Duluth, focused on cargo shipping and navigation across the Great Lakes.
+It houses ship models, original navigation equipment, and records tied to commercial traffic on the water.

 The community of curious travelers